trenchsheikh/accorn/README.md

 # Web Scraper

 A Python web scraper that extracts all text information from websites.
-Supports both static HTML pages and JavaScript-rendered content.
+Supports both static HTML pages and JavaScript-rendered content. **Now with RAG-optimized business knowledge extraction!**

 ## Features

 - Extracts all text content from web pages
 - **Deep scraping**: Follows all links from root page to scrape entire websites
+- **RAG-optimized output**: Extracts business knowledge and structures it for Retrieval-Augmented Generation systems
 - Removes scripts, styles, and other non-text elements
 - Supports static HTML pages (using requests + BeautifulSoup)
 - Optional support for JavaScript-rendered pages (using Selenium)